ozlev/You-Dont-Know-JS/get-started/ch1.md

 While this may seem straightforward logically (print "One!"), the reality is much uglier.
 There are **many** different variations of this scenario, and each variation has slightly different semantics.

 The best advice for navigating these kinds of Appendix B *gotchas* is to avoid using the constructs at all.
-Never declare functions in block scopes (like `if` statments), only in function scopes.
+Never declare functions in block scopes (like `if` statements), only in function scopes.

 ### Not All (Web) JS...